vgxmallu/Charlotte/README.md

   </p>
 </div>

+> ⚠️ **This repository is no longer actively maintained.**
+> It remains available as a reference and open archive for those who want to explore or reuse its code.
+> Charlotte continues to evolve in private development.
+> You can always use it for free. @ZefirkaFox_Bot

 If you like this repository, feel free to leave a star ⭐ to motivate me improve!

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=JellyTyan&repo=Charlotte&theme=tokyonight)](https://github.com/JellyTyan/Charlotte)